osrf-migration/vrx-wiki/tutorials/runDockerHubImage.md

 * Run the VMRC container provided on Docker Hub:

-    * To use the default Docker runtime (no Nvidia):
+    * Option1: To use the default Docker runtime (no Nvidia):

             $ ./run.bash osrf/vmrc:current

-    * For the nvidia runtime, use the -n flag:
+    * Option2: For the Nvidia runtime, use the -n flag:

             $ ./run.bash -n osrf/vmrc:nvidia_current